 \section{Introduction}

 As large language models (LLMs) become increasingly integrated into real-world applications, ensuring these systems respect \textit{contextual privacy norms} remains a fundamental challenge.
 Early research predominantly targeted static data protection and model memorization leaks \citep{carlini2023quantifyingmemorizationneurallanguage, brown2022doesmeanlanguagemodel}, but such approaches overlook the dynamic and context-dependent nature of privacy violations that can arise during inference-time interactions.
-In contemporary deployments, LLMs—particularly in chatbots and virtual assistants—often struggle to regulate information flow according to nuanced user roles and evolving conversational contexts \citep{priyanshu2023chatbotsreadyprivacysensitiveapplications, patil2023gorillalargelanguagemodel}.
+In contemporary deployments, LLMs, especially those deployed in chatbots and virtual assistants, often face difficulties in regulating information flow in accordance with nuanced user roles and dynamically evolving conversational contexts.\citep{priyanshu2023chatbotsreadyprivacysensitiveapplications, patil2023gorillalargelanguagemodel}.
 This limitation frequently results in models either leaking sensitive information or failing to properly distinguish between private and public content \citep{shvartzshnaider2025positioncontextualintegrityinadequately, hartmann2024llmshelpllmsrevealing, li2025privacychecklistprivacyviolation, shao2025privacylensevaluatingprivacynorm}. \looseness=-1

 Drawing on \textit{Contextual Integrity} (CI) Theory \citep{nissenbaum2004privacy, shvartzshnaider2025positioncontextualintegrityinadequately}, recent work highlights that privacy is best preserved by enforcing appropriate, context-sensitive information flows—such as allowing medical data to be shared only with physicians, not marketers \citep{zhao2024wildchat1mchatgptinteraction, qi2024followinstructionspillbeans}.
 Yet, most LLM-based privacy solutions rely on single-agent, single-prompt mechanisms, which have inherent limitations.
 These include ``cognitive overload'', wherein a single agent must simultaneously interpret context, detect private content, and enforce privacy policies, compounded by LLMs’ weak inhibitory control (they struggle to disregard or occlude information that should be hidden from a given perspective), resulting in inconsistent privacy protection and susceptibility to inference time leaks \citep{confaide2023, wang2024unique, li2024privacylargelanguagemodels, jung2024perceptionsbeliefsexploringprecursory}.